Introduction

 under Obscuration” message was shown by the instrument software and performed

-the analysis.
 All method parameters were kept

 as per above only changed in sonication time 50 Sec. and performed the